 The views from Cais de Gaia are perhaps the longest-lasting images of Porto for visitors.
-It's impossible not to stand in awe at the city's stunning skyline, whose impact is further enhanced by the picturesque boats that float in front, and the soaring double-decker Dom Luis Bridge.
+It's impossible not to stand in awe at the city's stunning skyline (we'd argue it's one of the world's most beautiful cities), whose impact is further enhanced by the picturesque boats that float in front, and the soaring double-decker Dom Luis Bridge.

 Breathe in the atmosphere from the several cafés and restaurants at the riverfront, and then visit the terracotta-topped Port Wine warehouses that stand behind them.